 PhD students who have successfully completed the dissertation proposal defense (PhD candidate status) and are actively in the dissertation stage of training are eligible.

-How do I become a finalist for the 2019 Pitt Competition?
+How do I enter the 2019 Pitt 3MT Competition?

-- If no competition is held, place in the online competition:
+- If no competition in your school is held, place in the online competition:

 - Record your 3MT presentation and upload it to a YouTube account.
 Note that if you do not already have a YouTube Account, you will need to set one up.

 - Email the link to view your YouTube presentation to Vice Provost Nathan Urban at VPGraduate-Urban@pitt.edu.
 Provide your school and program.
 Deadline is noon, Monday, March 25, 2019.

 - You may find it helpful (but it is not required) to use the “One Button Video Recording Studio” available at Hillman Library to record your 3MT.

 - Finalists of the online competition will be notified by the end of the day on March 29 that they have advanced to the Pitt Competition.

 3MT Rules for the Pitt and Online Competitions